Skim1571/Caterpie-snake-/README.md

 ### **_Getting Started_**

-##### You will start in the launch page where you will be asked if you wish to play the game.
-Once you click the button to start, you will load into another page where you play the game.
+##### You will start in the launch page where you will can click on the Play Game button.
+You will be asked what size board you wish to play.
+Once you enter a numeric value, the board will populate.
+You can then click on the white text box which will take your keyboard arrow inputs to control your caterpie.

 ##### I used a Trello board to outline key milestones in creating the game development.